Time Ritual

 Make it available to others

-Time RItual promotes attentional minimalism, the practice of reducing time in the phone world to improve focus and mental clarity.
+An offline RItual that promotes attention minimalism, the practice of reducing time in the phone world to improve focus and mental clarity.

 Physical immersion: